MIKE BEGG

 They're not wrong.
 But the boycott won't fix anything.
 Amazon didn't change its fee structure because sellers paused ads for a day.

-What will fix it is understanding exactly what happened to your unit economics over the last six years — and what options you actually have.
+What will fix it is understanding exactly what happened to your unit economics over the last six years.
+And what options you actually have.
 That's what this post is about.

 Amazon's Take Rate: 2020 vs. 2026